meelgroup/KCBox/README.md

 ## PartialKC Description

 PartialKC is an anytime model counter with fast convergence performance.
 The main idea is to perform partial knowledge compilation wrt a KC language called partial constrained conjunction \& decision diagrams.
 This tool also takes in a CNF formula in DIMACS format, and outputs an estimate of its true model count.
-If you use this tool, please cite our paper "Fast Converging Anytime Model Counting"
+If you use this tool, please cite our paper [Fast Converging Anytime Model Counting](https://ojs.aaai.org/index.php/AAAI/article/view/25517)

 <!-- ####################################################################### -->